Inner City Press' WILDCARD Page

 Eating dust, denied a name

-It’s all fenced off from Biscayne Bay
+Its all fenced off from Biscayne Bay

 Until the next time it explodes